Select Page

 10. Don’t get too comfortable with what you know; seek out facts that challenge what you believe to be true.

-What will you do tomorrow to be more curious and inspire others do the same?
+What will you start doing to be more curious?